inlivedev/inlive-js-sdk/packages/room/README.md

       // Specify the scalability mode for the screenshare
       scalabilityMode: 'L1T2',

+      // Specify the bitrate for the screenshare.
+Mid and low bitrates are available only when simulcast is enabled.
+      bitrates: {
+        high: 1200000,
+        mid: 500000,
+        low: 150000,
+      },
     },
     microphone: {
       // A list of preferred codecs for microphone in audio MIME type format.
 Early codec in the list will be prioritized.